kr4g/Klotho/README.md

 Silent and often sullen, `Skora` the scribe sombers in sanctuary situated just above the substratum of synthesis.

-The `Gamma` synth instruments in `AlloLib` use a [standard numeric](https://www.csounds.com/manual/html/ScoreTop.html) notation [system](https://flossmanual.csound.com/miscellanea/methods-of-writing-csound-scores) similar to [`Csound`](https://csound.com/).
-These "note lists" consist of discrete commands organized by *pfields*.
-Skora converts this tabular format into a data structure known as a [`DataFrame`](https://pandas.pydata.org/).
-When abstracted into this format, AlloLib score files can be exposed to the higher-order computations available in the "data science" paradigm.

-Skora then also leverages the power of `Numpy` to perform complex computations on any slice of the *Score DataFrame*.
-This allows for a more fluid approach to editing and, most interesting, *generating*  note lists dynamically.
-AlloPy can then function as both a computational composition aid or a data sonification tool—and everything in between.

 The Skora module also provides tools for managing and merging multiple separate parts, making larger-scale arrangements easier to maintain.

 Integration with [`abjad`](https://abjad.github.io/) and [`LilyPond`](https://lilypond.org/development.html) are presently in development.

----

-## Integration with AlloLib Playground

-AlloPy is designed to integrate directly with the AlloLib Playground in any IDE of choice.
-This means that, for example, note lists can be generated, edited, and merged freely with changes appearing in realtime from within your running AlloLib app—*no need to close and re-run the application when making changes to your scores.*

 ---

 ## License